matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

    to indicate that partial state is being returned.
 It must otherwise be set to `false` or omitted.

- * `state`: if partial state is being returned, then a subset of the full room state, rather than the complete room state.
-In particular, the following state should be returned:
+ * `state`: if partial state is being returned, then state events with event type `m.room.member` are omitted from the response.
+(All other room state is returned as normal.)

-     * any state with event type other than `m.room.member`.
-     * TODO: anything else?

  * `auth_chain`: The spec currently defines this as "The auth chain for the entire current room state".
 We instead rephrase this as: